A&W is now The Official Burger of the Toronto Blue Jays™

 In the three-year deal, A&W Canada becomes "The Official Burger of the Toronto Blue Jays™"

-Every season, thousands of Western Canadian fans travel from the Lower Mainland to Seattle for the annual series, which turns the Mariners' ballpark into a de facto home field for the Blue Jays.
-Allen was spotted in the crowd on Saturday, cheering on the Blue Jays, and mingling with the visiting Blue Jays fans.
+Every season, thousands of Western Canadian fans travel from the Lower Mainland in BC to Seattle for the annual series, which turns the Seattle ballpark into a de facto home field for the Blue Jays.

 "At A&W, we're big baseball fans," said Amanda Wang, Director of National Promotions & Loyalty.
 "As a Canadian company, we're so excited to support Canada's Team as the 'Official Burger of the Blue Jays."